Battle of Harlaw: Claims on the Earldom of Ross

 The Earldom of Ross was a vast territory reaching from Skye to Ross and Inverness-shire, with superiority over the outlying lands of Nairn and Aberdeenshire.
 In 1370 Uilleam (William), Earl of Ross received a charter from King David II, confirming his right to the title and directing that in the absence of male heirs, the entirety of the earldom, titles and lands would fall to "the elder daughter always" without division.
 Uilleam died in 1372 without a male heir, and the title passed to his daughter Euphemia.
 By her first husband Sir Walter Leslie, Euphemia had two children – Alexander Leslie and Mariota (anglicised as Margaret or Mary).
 After Walter's death, Euphemia married Alexander Stewart, Earl of Buchan (the "Wolf of Badenoch") in 1382, giving the Stewarts control of the earldom.
-In 1392 the marriage was annulled as Buchan had long been living with Mairead inghean Eachainn with whom he had a number of children, including Alexander Stewart, Earl of Mar.
+However, in 1392 the Pope annulled the marriage and Ross was returned to Euphemia as Countess of Ross.
+The Wolf of Badenoch had long been living with his mistress Mairead inghean Eachainn with whom he had a number of children, including Alexander Stewart, Earl of Mar.
 Euphemia died in 1394 and her son Alexander Leslie inherited the title.

 Robert Stewart, Duke of Albany had taken effective control of mainland Scotland towards the end of the reign of his father Robert II; his power increased during the reign (1390–1406) of his ineffective elder brother Robert III.
 Albany's daughter Isabel Stewart married Alexander Leslie before 1398 and their only child was a sickly daughter, also called Euphemia.
 According to the Calendar of Fearn, Leslie died on 8 May 1402, whilst his daughter was still a minor.
-Albany gained wardship of Euphemia, which gave him control of Ross.
+Albany claimed wardship of Euphemia, and planned to take over Ross.
 After the capture by the English of Robert III's heir James and Robert's death soon afterwards in April 1406, Albany was confirmed as regent; Albany continued to govern Scotland until his death in September 1420.

 Meanwhile, Donald (Domhnall), Lord of the Isles claimed the earldom of Ross through his marriage to Euphemia's aunt, Mariota, the oldest living female descendant of Uilleam.
 He also signed an alliance with Henry IV of England on 16 September 1405, which was renewed on 8 May 1408.

-Skene believed the treaty of 1408 to be the key to the Harlaw campaign and that the claim on Ross was no more than a pretext for coordinated hostilities by Donald and the English against the Lowlands of Scotland, a plan abandoned after Harlaw.
+According to Skene, Euphemia became a nun before the battle.